pyspace/pyspace/_sources/tutorials/tutorial_node_chain_online.txt

 ------------------------------------------------------

-In this tutorial we will learn how to use the live-environment to train the node chains on the data streamed from an external EEG-Server and classify new instances based on the trained node chains.
+In this tutorial we will learn how to use the live-environment to train the node chains on the data streamed from an external EEG server and classify new instances based on the trained node chains.